ytielbeke/OSEM/Raspberrypi_setup.md

  psk="<Password for your wireless LAN>"
 }
 ```
-make the ethernet port an static ip by opening the following file
+make the ethernet port a static ip by opening the following file

 ```
 sudo nano etc/dhcpcd.conf